Policy and Government

 At CAP we don’t want to just treat the symptoms of poverty; we also want to address the causes.
 That’s why we’re working tirelessly behind the scenes to shape and influence the policies that affect our clients.
 It means we get to speak on behalf of the vulnerable to the people with the power to change their lives.
 And our voice is growing louder.

 Industry professionals seek our opinion on current issues, and our recommendations get heard in Parliament.
 Change is happening.
 Below are some of the ways in which we are fighting for justice amongst the country’s key decision-makers.

-You can read the Insolvency Service's full article here and our response to the Insolvency Service’s consultation here.
+You can read the Insolvency Services’ announcement, our response to the Insolvency Services’ consultation and CAP’s Too poor to go bankrupt report by clicking the links.

 There is a large overlap between the needs of food bank users and CAP clients.
 Through partnership we tackle both the short-term need and the root causes of the problem, providing long-term solutions to crisis situations.
 CAP is working closely in several ways with food banks in many areas of the UK, find out more here:Read the full document here

 CAP is now an affiliate member of the All Party Parliamentary Group on Debt and Personal Finance, a cross-party group of MPs interested in debt issues.
 As an affiliate members, we will be able to highlight current issues affecting our debt management clients, and work with government and others in the debt advice industry to bring about positive changes.
 On Tuesday we kicked off our involvement with the group by exhibiting at their Financial Fair in parliament, attended by several MPs, Treasury Minister Damian Hinds MP and Consumer Champion Martin Lewis.